MykolaHerasymovych/Optimizing-Acceptance-Threshold-in-Credit-Scoring-using-Reinforcement-Learning/README.md

 The research article can be found [here](../master/Article.pdf).

 The source code for the project can be found in the [Source](../master/Source) directory.

+WARNING: the project has many dependencies on outdated packages.
+So I wouldn't try to revive it but instead, use and adapt updated external packages used there, such as https://www.gymlibrary.ml/, to the developed theoretical concept using the source code as an example.

 </p>

 ## Table of Contents